Research & Publications †

-Brian P. Griffin, MD, FACC, is a staff cardiologist in the Section of Cardiovascular Imaging in the Robert and Suzanne Tomsich Department of Cardiovascular Medicine, in the Sydell and Arnold Miller Family Heart & Vascular Institute at Cleveland Clinic .
+Brian P. Griffin, MD, FACC, is Section Head of Cardiovascular Imaging and a staff cardiologist in the Section of Cardiovascular Imaging in the Robert and Suzanne Tomsich Department of Cardiovascular Medicine, in the Sydell and Arnold Miller Family Heart & Vascular Institute at Cleveland Clinic .
 He is currently the holder of the John and Rosemary Brown Chair in Cardiovascular Medicine.
 His clinical interests include valvular heart disease, cardiac imaging, and ultrasound imaging through the esophagus.

 His research interests include studying heart valve diseases, and he is currently seeking to determine if cholesterol-lowering drugs may slow the rate of progression of narrowing aortic valves.
 Dr. Griffin also is actively studying mitral valve prolapse.
 He is working with a group of physicians and scientists to try and understand the reasons why these valves prolapse.
 Dr. Griffin's research has been funded by a number of organizations including the American Heart Association, the MAREB Foundation and Pfizer.

 Board-certified in internal medicine with a subspecialty in cardiovascular diseases, Dr. Griffin is a Fellow of the American College of Cardiology.
 He also is a member of numerous national and international professional societies including the American Society of Echocardiography, the Royal College of Physicians of Ireland, and the Council of Clinical Cardiology for the American Heart Association.